Women in Islam: Polyandry

 Polyandry, the practice of a woman having more than one husband (even temporarily, after payment of a sum of money to the man or the man's family), by contrast, is not permitted.
+However, during the pre-Islamic period, women were able to practice polyandry.

 Endogamy

-Muḥammad quite deliberately did not recommend cousin marriage as his sunnah or path to be followed; out of his thirteen wives, only one – the seventh, Zaynab bint Jahsh, a divorcée said by historians to have been very beautiful – was his cousin.
+Muḥammad quite deliberately did not recommend cousin marriage as his sunnah or path to be followed; out of his thirteen wives, only one—the seventh, Zaynab bint Jahsh, a divorcée said by historians to have been very beautiful—was his cousin.
 The rest of his wives came from diverse social and even religious backgrounds, with Safiyya bint Huyayy and Rayhana bint Zayd being of Jewish origin.

 Despite this, endogamy is common in some Muslim-majority countries.
 The observed endogamy is primarily consanguineous marriages, where the bride and the groom share a biological grandparent or other near ancestor.
 The most common observed marriages are first cousin marriages, followed by second cousin marriages.
 Consanguineous endogamous marriages are most common for women in Muslim communities in the Middle East, North Africa and Islamic Central Asia.
 About 1 in 3 of all marriages in Saudi Arabia, Iran and Pakistan are first cousin marriages; while overall consanguineous endogamous marriages exceed 65 to 80% in various Islamic populations of the Middle East, North Africa and Islamic Central Asia.
 Consanguineous endogamous marriages are common for women in Islam.
 Consanguineous marriage rates in the Muslim world range from 5–9% in Malaysia to >50% in Saudi Arabia.
 Over 65% of all marriages in Saudi Arabia and Pakistan are endogamous and consanguineous arranged marriages; more than 40% of all marriages are endogamous and consanguineous in Mauritania, Libya, Sudan, Iraq, Iran, Jordan, Syria, Yemen, Kuwait, UAE and Oman.

 Forbidden marriages

-In the interests of transparency, clandestine marriages are not permitted under Islamic law; weddings must be public – a commitment made before society.
-The European Council for Fatwa and Research has ruled that a state registration of a marriage between Muslims, if attended by two witnesses, fulfills the minimum requirements for a religious marriage under the sharia because it demonstrates (a) mutual consent; and (b) a public declaration of commitment.
+In the interests of transparency, clandestine marriages are not permitted under Islamic law; weddings must be public—a commitment made before society.
+The European Council for Fatwa and Research has ruled that a state registration of a marriage between Muslims, if attended by two witnesses, fulfills the minimum requirements for a religious marriage under the Sharia because it demonstrates (a) mutual consent; and (b) a public declaration of commitment.

-Some marriages are forbidden between Muslim women and Muslim men, according to sharia.
+Some marriages are forbidden between Muslim women and Muslim men, according to Sharia.
 In the Quran, Surah An-Nisa gives a list of forbidden marriages.
-Examples for women include marrying one's stepson, biological son, biological father, biological brother, biological sibling's son, biological uncle, milk son or milk brother she has nursed, husband of her biological daughter, a stepfather who has had sexual relations with her biological mother and father-in-law.
+Examples for women include marrying one's stepson, biological son, biological father, biological brother (including half-brother from either side), biological nephew, biological uncle, milk son or milk brother, husband of her biological daughter, a stepfather who has had sexual relations with her biological mother, and father-in-law.
 There are disputes between Hanafis, Malikis, Shafi'is and Hanabalis schools of Sunni Islamic jurisprudence on whether and which such marriages are irregular but not void if already in place (fasid), and which are void (batil) marriages.